ranjankumar555/hobby-project/string-lib/README.md

 # Custom String Library in C

 ## Overview
 This project is a user-defined string library implemented in C. It replicates commonly used functions from `<string.h>` and introduces additional utility functions for string manipulation.
-The goal of this project is to enhance understanding of C programming and string handling while providing a useful learning resource for others.
+The goal of this project is to enhance understanding of C programming and string handling.

 ## Features
 - Implementation of common string functions from `<string.h>`